mlzarathustra/ondes/README.md

 ## synthesizer
-The plan is for this to become a fully modular synthesizer that will play through your computer's output device as triggered by a MIDI input device (typically an electronic keyboard, though any should work).
+The concept is a fully modular synthesizer that will play through your computer's output device as triggered by a MIDI input device, for example an electronic keyboard.

-Programs (patches) are represented in YAML files so that you will be able to either use presets or roll your own.
+Programs (patches) are represented by YAML files.
+There are numerous examples included, but with YAML, it is easy to create new ones.

 It currently works on my system by using the `run` script in the main directory like this:

         run -in 828 -out "main out" -ch1 octave -ch2 10

-Please note that you will need to use the tools provided (`midiInfo` and `audioInfo`) to figure out what to tell JavaSound for the -in and -out options above.
+You may need to use the tools provided (`midiInfo` and `audioInfo`) to figure out what to tell JavaSound for the -in and -out options above.
 Type `run` with no arguments for command line help.

 (This is all assuming you ran Gradle to build the jar file.
 See below)

-Given the state of computer sound responding to MIDI (sluggish) this app is not suitable for live performance of anything requiring timing.
-However, it should still be useful for exploring sound creation, and for producing sound in cases where timing is not critical.
-Please see "audio buffer size" below for more on why computer sound responds sluggishly to MIDI.
+Given the state of computer sound responding to MIDI (sluggish) this app is generally not suitable for live performance of anything requiring timing.
+However, it should still be useful in cases where timing is not critical.
+Please see "audio buffer size" below for more on the latency responding to MIDI.

-Features are still a bit thin - so far it only does wave combining.
+Yet to be created are the Envelope generation and friends (e.g. multidimensional panning envelopes).
+At present, the Wave Generators and some basic IIR filtering are fairly solid within the framework.

-See [the to-do file](TO-DO.md) for more.
-A couple of items high on the list should improve efficiency (e.g. pre-building voices, harmonic waves) which should help when creating complex patches.
+See [the to-do file](TO-DO.md) for more on what is in the pipeline.

 ## requirements